 Important facts for understanding your sunscreen needs:

 - UVB is the sunburn ray.
 You’re most exposed when you’re close to the sun because UVB rays are absorbed as they pass through the earth’s atmosphere-the closer you are to the sun the stronger the UVB.
 It’s why the sun is more intense near the equator, at high altitude, in summer and at mid-day.

 - The SPF value indicates how well your product protects you from UVB.

 How sunscreens work:

-UVA is out all day, all year and the SPF on a product tells you noting about UVA protection.
+UVA is out all day, all year, and the SPF on a product tells you very little about UVA protection.
 A sunscreen product can claim to give UVA protection even if it doesn’t protect you from all the bad UVA rays.
-Sunscreen formulation is complicated and to keep things simple I recommend that people just look for a sunscreen product that says it has 5% or more micro zinc oxide in it because:
+Look for a product labeled Broad Spectrum AND SPF 30 or higher to be certain you are also getting good UVA protection.
+I also recommend that the product be formulated with at least 5% or more zinc oxide because: